Home » Furniture Makeover » Navy Blue Sewing Cabinet Makeover

 Have you ever painted furniture in the snow?
 The temperature on this day was 50°.
 Sunny and 50 is okay as long as everything is room temperature.

-Now, look at the new and improved sewing cabinet makeover that was nearly a project failure.
+Now, look at the new-and-improved sewing cabinet makeover that nearly became a project failure.
 Smile

 Navy Blue Sewing Cabinet Makeover